 A fantastic fishing area and hard surface ramp are free and open to the public.
 While you’re fishing, the kids can play on the playground at Langley Pond.
-There’s also a concession stand, restrooms, showers, picnic shelter, grills, large sandy beach and two floating docks.
+There’s restrooms, picnic shelter, grills, large sandy beach and two floating docks.
 In addition to these great amenities, the Historic Horse Creek Water Trail and the Langley Pond Loop Trail.

 Brick Pond Park

 Fishing is allowed in the West Pond of Brick Pond Park with a license from the city of North Augusta.
 For more information contact North Augusta Parks, Recreation, and Tourism.
 The history and restoration of the Brick Ponds are fascinating and can be viewed by clicking this link.

 Enjoy the beauty of the Savannah River at these fantastic fishing spots.
 The river boasts perch, largemouth bass, crappie, catfish, redbreast, and bream.

 Lynn R. Sullivan Jackson Boat Landing and Recreation Area, 620 Landing Road, Jackson: Take Jackson Rd. to Fisher Rd, then to Landing Rd.
 Hard surface ramp, handicap accessible dock, fishing area, gravel parking.